Wednesday, September 30, 2009

 We have never come across a country fair similar to Metchosin Days.
 It is very relaxed with a very distinct sense of community.

 I mention the J-O-Lity Fair quite often when I talk about the Hallowe'en ornaments, noisemakers and figures.
-You can see that the Metchosin Days fair has been a major inspiration.
-As time goes by and more items are made the J-O-Lity or Jack-O-Lantern Fair becomes much more concrete and real.
-It is already very real for me but is becoming more real for you.
+You can see that the Metchosin Days fair has been a major inspiration for the J-O-Lity Fair.
+As time goes by and more items are made the J-O-Lity (Jack-O-Lantern) Fair becomes much more concrete and real.
+It is already very real for me, I hope that it is becoming more real for you.

 Tuesday, September 22, 2009